KTruong008/kylebuildsstuff/src/routes/ramen-profitability-retrospective/+page.md

 Problem is that it’s super early right now, with lots of infrastructure that needs to be built.
 I think we may still be a few years out before we start seeing some mainstream adoption.
 Still, nothing software-related excites me more than blockchain technology.
 AI is neat but looks fundamentally limited by large expensive models that only big tech has access to, so I think it’s a great time to start playing around with blockchain tech.

 But nothing’s set in stone.
-Every day is full of possibilities, and I intend to keep that way as much as I can.
+Every day is full of possibilities, and I intend to keep it that way as much as I can.